zzzacharyc/Scales/README.md

 Extensions
 -----------------------
-Random variations in size and color are common in nature and will give your a pattern a more realistic appearance.
+Random variations in size and color are common in nature and will give your pattern a more realistic appearance.

 Samples of Student Work
 -----------------------